-The environmental education program at FSM seeks to prepare students to become citizens and stewards of the earth.
+The environmental education program at FSMN seeks to prepare students to become citizens and stewards of the earth.
 The sense of awe and wonder with which young children explore their world is of utmost importance.
 The environmental education program prepares students by

 - validating their innate fascination with the natural world,